Deftu/Deftbin/README.md

 # Deftbin
 A simple, open-source code sharing web application made as a more complex alternative to [Pastebin](https://pastebin.com/) and [Hastebin](https://hastebin.com/).

+<h1>IT IS NOT RECOMMENDED TO HOST YOUR OWN INSTANCE JUST YET!
+DEFTBIN IS STILL IN AN INCOMPLETE STAGE.</h1>

 </div>

 ## Table of Contents